VUEngine/vuengine.github.io/documentation/tutorial/scores.md

 }
 ```

 The `PongManager` class will be very simple.
-Appart from receiving in its constructor the `PongState`'s [Stage](/documentation/api/class-stage/) instance so it can retrieve the disk to know when it gets out of the screen, it will have a couple of attributes to keep track of the score:
+Apart from receiving in its constructor the `PongState`'s [Stage](/documentation/api/class-stage/) instance so it can retrieve the disk to know when it gets out of the screen, it will have a couple of attributes to keep track of the score:

 ```cpp
 #include <ListenerObject.h>